DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 The shader starts by loading the particle attributes and updating the position and temperature.
 The temperature is not a real temperature but rather indicates if the particle has been hit recently.
-It then clamps particle positions against the screen boundaries and writes the updated particle back to the structured buffer:
+It then clamps the particle position against the screen boundaries and writes the updated particle back to the structured buffer:

 ```hlsl